Adult Psychiatric Medicine Center

 Can I visit?

-Visiting hours are from 10 a.m. to 8 p.m.
+Visiting hours are from 12:30 to 2:30 p.m. and 5:30 to 7 p.m..
 When you enter PMC, we will ask you to place your valuables and personal items in a locker for the safety of your loved one and other patients staying at the PMC.
-Please contact the PMC ahead of time if you will be bringing a child under 12 or a pet.
+Minors are not permitted on the unit but may visit in a group room with an adult present.

 Can I check on my family member without visiting?